Semiconductor industry in Taiwan

 The semiconductor industry, including Integrated Circuit (IC) manufacturing, design, and packaging, forms a major part of Taiwan's IT industry.
 Due to its strong capabilities in OEM wafer manufacturing and a complete industry supply chain, Taiwan has been able to distinguish itself as a leading microchip manufacturer and dominate the global marketplace.

-Taiwan's semiconductor sector accounted for US$115 billion, around 20 percent of the global semiconductor industry.
-In sectors such as foundry operations, Taiwanese companies account for 50 percent of the world market, with Taiwan Semiconductor Manufacturing Company (TSMC) the biggest player in the foundry market.
+In 2025, Taiwan's semiconductor industry output reached about NT$6.5 trillion (US$203.9 billion).
+Taiwan held 43% of global mature-node semiconductor manufacturing capacity in 2024, while Taiwan Semiconductor Manufacturing Company (TSMC) remained the world's largest contract chipmaker.